nashdelta/doc2rec/README.md

 ii) Train a binary classifier to predict connections among authors in the same manner as was done for 2/3

+## Progress:

+### HAVE:
+Basic function to construct cosine similarities Function returning graph given necessary pmids

+### NEED:
+Function gathering necessary pmids for given seed/graph structure (currently have case a) more or less) Improvement of vectorization routine - optimization of hidden layer representation/vector normalization/review of test data Compilation of pieces into parent script with basic analysis (e.g. scatter plots of edge length vs. cosine similarity)

 ## References:
 ### Language models